 - administering questionnaires and maximising response rates across a range of health care settings;

-- exploring and analysing qualitative and quantitative questionnaire data.
+- exploring and interpreting qualitative and quantitative questionnaire data

 Who the course is intended for